Drainyyyy/minimalLog/README.md

 ## Features
 With minimalLog you can declare one or more specific and configurable log types.

-Basically there are 3 different main types that can be configured by themselves too:
+Basically there are 2 different main types that can be configured by themselves too:
 - UncoloredLog
 - ColoredLog
-- ExceptionHandler

 ### UncoloredLog and ColoredLog